jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 Attendance for each class is mandatory.
 On presentation days, you only need to attend one of the seminars for that day to get credit.
-If you sign up for the later time slot, I'd prefer that you attend the later time slot for the rest of the weeks for that presentation.
+If you sign up for the later time slot, attend the later time slot for the rest of the weeks for that presentation.
 This is so that we can get equal amounts of feedback for presenters for each week.

 In addition to the attendance, there will usually be something that you need to submit on Canvas for that week as well.